 Shambhavi designates courage as the 2020 theme for Jaya Kula students and friends.
 We will discuss courage throughout the year and try to embody in our sadhana and life.
 Read More

 One day, the Dalai Lama fell in love.
 Nobody knew about it at first, because his Holiness suddenly stopped appearing in public.
-A blog post about limited vs universal love by Shambhavi Sarasvati Read More
+A look at limited vs universal love in this blog post from Satsang with Shambhavi Read More

 I’ve been holding onto the idea that death is not happening, or at least not for a long time yet—because I’m youngish, because I’m healthy, because I wear my seatbelt, because I eat organic food, and so on.
 Even today I caught myself beginning a sentence, “If I die….”
 Read More

 The primary marker for any cult is that it is populated by people who are attached to defining themselves as higher than, better than, more evolved than, or simply at the forefront of something, someone or everyone else.
 Cult leaders must defacto define themselves as having something that followers need, lack and couldn’t obtain anywhere else.
 By Shambhavi Sarasvati Read More